Equitable Life Insurance Reviews

 That's awesome!
 I like that policyholders own the company!

 Me too, but let's take a quick peek to just to make sure their financial ratings are sound...

 Financial ratings are really important!

-Luckily you don’t have to start from scratch.
-There are financial rating agencies that do the leg work for you, which means there are no excuses.
-Hence, you should always be aware of this information before you sign the dotted line.
+Luckily you don’t have to start from scratch because financial rating agencies that do the leg work for you.
+Always remember, you should be aware of this information BEFORE you sign the dotted line.

 - All life insurance companies are doing a poor job with a couple of rare exceptions, OR